dane-anderson/athena/README.md

 ## What Athena Does

+Athena can answer general questions and route research, coding, security, reasoning, and assistant tasks to specialized local models.
+When a request requires deterministic execution, Athena can invoke a dedicated tool such as the Quant Research Tool.
 A user can ask Athena a financial research question in ordinary language:

 > How ugly is Nvidia one-in-a-hundred left-tail risk over the last five years?